aa-neg/blogsite/_posts/2016-05-31-Initial-musings-in-functional-programming.markdown

 {% endhighlight %}

 So here we still mutate our list however we have removed the inner scope mutation.
-Then to take this one step further lets create copies of the list and make each copy 'immutable' before sending it off into the next step.
+This advantage may not seem as appraent but what happens if we wanted to compose another function inside this one.
+Now the overhead of that mutable result scope could creep into other functions inside (we may pass the value of result half way through iteration for example).
+So then to take this one step further lets create copies of the list and make each copy 'immutable' before sending it off into the next step to avoid this problem.

 {% highlight javascript %}